derekbtw/just-pug-it/README.md

 $ gulp
 ```

-Gulp will now watch for changes in the pug and scss directories with live-reload.
-Woot.
+Gulp will now watch for changes in the `views` and `scss` directories with live-reload, yo.

 ## NPM

-Alternatively, you can also install into an existing project from NPM (because why not, yo?).
+Alternatively, you can also install into an existing project from NPM.

 ```sh
 $ npm i just-pug-it